DrAnonymousNet/Real-Estate-Webapp/README.md

 4. Searching of Property.

 # TO DO

-1. Implement Pagination in Homepage and Other List Views
-2. Implement Searching mechanisms with Django-Filter
-3. Activate other Property Options as only Houses are presently Available.
+1. Activate other Property Options as only Houses are presently Available.
-4. Refactor Code
+2. Refactor Code
-5. Fix Bugs
+3. Fix Bugs
-6. Implement Contact me Feature
-7. Activate Email Authentication
+4. Activate Email Authentication
-8. Write Test Cases
+5. Write Test Cases
-9. Document Code
+6. Document Code